How I work

 The following 7 principles reflect what I learned about myself over the past years working in different teams.
 They describe how I work, what I believe in and what I think hasn’t been said often enough.

 I start with human needs, not with technology.
 Technology is just a vehicle to fulfil human needs, not a need itself.
 Sometimes it’s even harmful.
-The world needs more humanity, not more technology.
+This world needs more humanity, not more technology.

 I believe in strategy and research as the key to successful products.
 I never jump into crafting experiences before understanding the goal and the problem (that’s why you shouldn’t ask me to design outputs).

 I focus on improvements with high impact and design experiments to test them.
 I start focussing on pixel-perfect designs when they are needed.

-I don’t code because I believe designers should help with other things, such as understanding human behaviour and bringing people together.
+I don’t code because I think designers should help with other things, such as understanding human behaviour and bringing people together.

 ‘Structure kills creativity’ is a myth.
 People need input and guidance to come up with ideas.
 I use various methods and exercises to unleash creativity in myself and others.

 - I’m a very social person who thrives within a team.
 Great things get built together, so I prefer being onsite with my team over remote setups.

 That’s it.
 If this sounds like someone you would like to work with, I’m happy to talk more over a coffee.